 - 1. Your signal variable must be named 'sig', 'signal' or 'ECG'.
 Remember that the signals or leads must be placed column-wise, that is signal = [lead1 lead2 lead3 ... lead_nsig]. - 2.
-The header or signal information must be stored in a struct named 'header', 'heasig' or 'hea'.
-The header variable is a struct with the fields defined here. - 3.
-(Optional) In case of including annotations or QRS detections, be sure to be a struct named 'ann', 'annotations' or 'grs' and which includes the fields described for the MIT format in Physionet. - time: the time within the recording (recorded in the annotation file as the sample number of the sample to which the annotation "points") - anntyp [sic]: a numeric annotation code (see ecgcodes.h for definitions) - subtyp [sic], chan, num: three small integers (between -128 to 127) that specify context-dependent attributes (see the documentation for each database for details) - · aux: a free text string
+The header or signal information must be stored in a struct named 'header', 'heasig' or 'hea'. - 3.
+(Optional) In case of including annotations or QRS detections, be sure to be a struct named 'ann', 'annotations' or 'qrs' and which includes the fields described for the MIT format in Physionet. - time: the time within the recording (recorded in the annotation file as the sample number of the sample to which the annotation "points") - anntyp [sic]: a numeric annotation code (see ecgcodes.h for definitions) - subtyp [sic], chan, num: three small integers (between -128 to 127) that specify context-dependent attributes (see the documentation for each database for details) - · aux: a free text string

-See the ecq-kit\common\matformat definitions.m for more details.
+See the $ecg-kit \ mon\ matformat_definitions.m$ for more details.